 This is an introductory course on computational geometry and its applications.
-We will discuss techniques for reasoning about geometric data, and for designing computationally efficient algorithms to process these data.
-The main topics covered in the course include the following: Convex Hulls, Object Intersection, Polygon triangulation, Range Searching, Planar Point Location, Proximity and Voronoi Diagram, Delaunay Triangulation, Arrangements, Sampling and Epsilon Nets, Paradoxical behavior of Higher Dimensions, Metric Embeddings.
+The primary focus is on algorithms and data structures for processing multi-dimensional and geometric data.
+The main topics covered in the course include the following: Multi-dimensional Range Searching, Convex Hulls, Intersection Detection, Polygon Triangulation, Point Location, Proximity and Voronoi Diagram, Delaunay Triangulation, Arrangements, Sampling and Epsilon Nets, and Lower Bounds.

 This is a graduate level course, and students are expected to know the basic concepts of algorithm analysis (asymptotic notation, worst-case analysis) and data structures (linked lists, trees, priority queues).